mnemnion/codex/doc/md/codex.md

 Codices tend to be like libraries or like programs.
-For a program, the format is ``name/name``, for a library, an alternative is ``name/src/name/``, and_or =name_src/name.ext=.
+For a program, the format is ``name/name``, for a library, an alternative is ``name/src/name/``, and/or ``name/src/name.ext``.
 This is handy for codicies which happen to be both.